 From Shin-Osaka Station, you can catch the Kuroshio Limited Express train to Kii-Katsura.
 It is a direct train ride, and should take around four hours and should cost a bit more than 7000 yen.
 Once you alight from Kii-Katsura, you will need to hop on a bus (they’re pretty regular!), for another 25-minutes to get to Nachi Falls.
 The bus ride will cost you 620 one way.
 The buses also pass by the Daimonzaka trail.
 You can check the bus timetable here.

 Another option to do a day-trip is if you hire a rental car and drive from Osaka.
 It will take less than four hours (but it’s quite a scenic drive, as is all countryside driving in Japan!), and if you do go with this option, you will skip the stairs heading up to the viewing area from the bus stop.
-The car park is at the top.
+The car park is at the top and you will need to pay an 800-yen-fee for the last part of the road.

-Visit the Seigantoji temple, the Kumano Nachi Taisha Shrine and the Nachi Falls
+Visit the Seigantoji temple, the Kumano Nachi Taisha Grand Shrine and the Nachi Falls

 Here, you will be able to walk around and capture images of the spread out sites leisurely in your own time.
 One of the most popular sites of course, is the Seigantoji Temple, as was previously mentioned.
 If you do pass by here, make sure you visit the Nyohodo, aka the hall of lanterns, which presents a particularly stunning imagery.